-Choosing your Halong Bay cruise can be a very daunting task as there are hundreds of operators to choose from.
+Choosing your Halong Bay cruise can be a very daunting task as there are hundreds of operators and many Halong Bay cruises to choose from.
 But if you choose to visit Bai Tu Long Bay instead, you’ll have an easier decision, because only four companies are licensed to cruise there.

 However, there are still a few boats to choose from and prices vary greatly.
 You will find very cheap deals everywhere in Hanoi, but remember that more often than not, you get what you pay for.

 Be sure to choose a legitimate operator with a great reputation, excellent reviews on Trip Advisor and an impeccable safety record.
 This is very important.
 While doing our research, we read quite a few horrific stories of boats with rats onboard, boats that caught fire, sunk or crashed into each other.
 Doing your homework here will pay off; not doing it might totally ruin your holiday!